GeniXira/SQL_Challenge-1/README.md

 ## Question and Solution

-You can execute the queries using PostgreSQL on [DB Fiddle](https://www.db-fiddle.com/f/2rM8RAnq7h5LLDTzZiRWcd/138).
+You can execute the queries using PostgreSQL on👉  [DB Fiddle](https://www.db-fiddle.com/f/2rM8RAnq7h5LLDTzZiRWcd/138).
 It would be great to work together on the questions!

 **1. What is the total amount each customer spent at the restaurant?**